 The diagram below reflects the practice of visual management in a human interaction context:

 A visual workplace is one that is easier to manage over time.
 With techniques that make performance more visible, less time will be needed to identify problems and performance-related issues.
 And most importantly, visual management makes it easier to drive continuous improvement, the real objective of Lean.

-Making it part of your organisation’s wider management system
+Making it part of your organization’s wider management system

 In its truest sense, visual management is a company-wide ‘nervous system’ that allows all employees to understand how they affect the operation’s overall performance.
 It allows people to align their actions and decisions with the overall strategic direction of the company.
 And it provides an open window to plant or factory performance, making the same unbiased information available to owner, manager, operator, and even visitor.